johnewart/ruby-metrics/README.md

 This is a Ruby version of performance metrics inspired by [metrics][metrics] developed by Coda Hale at Yammer.
 Currently this is under *heavy* development -- it needs Gem packaging, more features, validation of metrics, more functional testing, and a little better test coverage.
 Pull requests happily accepted, please include docs and tests where possible!

+## What needs to be done?

+Among other important things, this needs to be made more thread-safe.
+I'm currently looking at Mr. Nutter's ruby-atomic gem for making this less tedious but any suggestions are welcome!

 ## What's in this?

 Right now, I have: